hibikir/cloudformation-template-generator/README.md

     (Not that you can't trust us, but we're about to upload code to your account and create an IAM role to do things.)
 5. WARNING: This will deploy the Lambda function as `cf-nat-gateway` in your account.
-    *IN THE UNLIKELY EVENT YOU ARE ALREADY USING THIS NAME, IT WILL BE OVERWRITTEN!* You can change this in the script, but will need to pass in the ARN, instead of using he default as described below.
+    *IN THE UNLIKELY EVENT YOU ARE ALREADY USING THIS NAME, IT WILL BE OVERWRITTEN!* You can change this in the script, but will need to pass in the ARN, instead of using the default as described below.
 6. Run ./deploy.sh

 The `ServiceToken` parameter (or `cfNATLambdaARN` parameter in `withNat()`) needs to be the ARN to the Lambda function.